postgresml/postgresml/pgml-cms/docs/open-source/korvus/example-apps/rag-with-openai.md

+---
+description: An example application performing RAG with Korvus and OpenAI.
+---

 # Rag with OpenAI

 This example shows how to use third-party LLM providers like OpenAI to perform RAG with Korvus.